SIMIOS-TCC/sensor-tag/AP_central_RxUart/README.md

 The EasyLink Layer uses the power management offered by the RF driver Refer to the RF Driver documentation for more details.

-# No-RTOS Implementation #
+### No-RTOS Implementation
-The No-RTOS implementation uses *usleep()* to implement the timeout feature for the asynchronous case.
+The No-RTOS implementation uses a general purpose timer to timeout the receive operation, for the asynchronous case, if it exceeds 300ms.

 ### Supported Functions
     | Generic API function          | Description                                        |